NicolasImagawa/diseases-income-pipeline/README.md

 ## Running the project
 > [!IMPORTANT]
-> Please make sure the GCP credentials file is on the project's root and won't available to public access.
+> Please make sure the GCP credentials file is on the project's root and won't be available to public access.

 Before running the project, please make sure that you have:
 1. Cloned this repo